benroth8/Capstone/README.md

 <img width="283" alt="Screenshot 2024-02-19 at 11 10 03 AM" src="https://github.com/benroth8/Capstone/assets/37677064/7bcc7466-bb40-4629-83c9-d9c0dd31c347">

 The confusion matrix shows a more detailed view of the model's performance.
 This model does a good job of accurately distinguishing spam emails from non spam emails, which is very useful for people checking their email.

+## Next Steps
+Potential next steps for enhancing our spam classifier could include expanding our dataset with a broader variety of emails to better train our model.
+There are many other spam datasets available for training and testing.
+Also, considering the implementation of a monitoring system could be valuable, allowing us to track the model's performance over time and adjust as necessary to keep up with evolving spam trends.